OCR-D/ocrd-website/site/en/setup.md

 </details>
 <details>
 <summary> Operating system: Ubuntu 18.04 (or Docker)</summary>
-  - For installation on Windows 10 (WSL) and macOS see the setup guides in the [OCR-D-Wiki](https://github.com/OCR-D/ocrd-website/wiki).
+  - For installation on Windows 10 (WSL) and macOS see the setup guides in the <a href="https://github.com/OCR-D/ocrd-website/wiki">OCR-D Wiki</a>
   - Ubuntu 18.04 is our target platform because it was the most up-to-date Ubuntu LTS release when we started developing and <a href="https://ubuntu.com/about/release-cycle">will be supported for the foreseeable future</a><br>
   - Ubuntu 22.04 is now (2022) the current Ubuntu LTS, seems to work, too, and will be our next target platform.<br />
   - Other Linux distributions or Ubuntu versions can also be used, though some instructions have to be adapted (e.g. package management, locations of some files)<br>